Quick answer: If your bra band rides up in the back, it is usually too loose and not providing enough support.

 The Most Common Reason Bands Ride Up

-As the band rises, the front of the bra often drops, which reduces support and can make the straps feel tighter.
+As the band rises, the front of the bra drops, which reduces support and can make the straps feel tighter.

 Other Possible Causes